 A temple filler can offer a number of benefits to help minimize or reverse the signs of aging: it can restore lost volume in this area, plump and lift lax skin around the brows and the outer corners of the eyes, and stimulate collagen and elastin production to strengthen and thicken thinning skin.

 Lastly, injectable fillers are an effective alternative to Botox or a facelift as they are minimally invasive, produce immediate results and require no downtime.

 Best Fillers to Use for Your Temples

-Restylane is another widely used HA filler brand.
-Restylane Lyft (formerly Perlane) is formulated with larger particles than other brands, which makes it effective when filling in hollow temples.
+Restylane is another widely used hyaluronic acid filler.
+Restylane Lyft (formerly Perlane) is formulated with larger particles than other brands, making it effective for age-related temple hollowing and asymmetry correction.